-The site of the Proposed Action lies within a previously disturbed 3.6-acre area currently occupied by one existing building (Building 20404).
-The site consists of little to no vegetation with open asphalt and compacted gravel ground surface.
+The site of the Proposed Action lies within a previously disturbed area.
+The site consists of minimal vegetation, mostly annual weeds and native grasses, with open asphalt and compacted gravel ground surfaces.
 Therefore, impacts on vegetation would be less than significant.